 Practice throwing the disc with just your wrist.
 You will find as you get better, you will be able to get a good distance with just the wrist.
 The wrist flick is what gives you directional control on the disc.

 The main thing here is that you wrist must not be floppy.
 You want it to flick by starting in a bend towards you and then STOP when you let go of the disc when you hand is in line with your arm.
 It will be a quick stop.
 This helps spin the disc.

 In order to get more distance you need to use your arm to some degree.
 But until you can correctly use the grip and the wrist flick to get straight throws, it might be wise to keep the distances short.
 This way you can get really confident about how you are throwing.

 Once you feel good about how you are doing short throws, start using the strength of your arm to push the disc farther away from you.
 Likely you will start to throw more to the left or the right when you put more arm into it.
-You will only be able to correct this when you have done many distance throws and see how they are turing out.
+You will only be able to correct this when you have done many distance throws and see how they are turning out.
 Start with say 20 feet and increase from there.
 Trying to really wing the disc can create throwing issues so learn the basics first and then go from there.

 When you start to increase distance using a target can help you to focus.
 Sometimes a distance throw can get out of control so a target can help develop more steadiness.